kjosib/sophie/sophie/Sophie.md

 Named for another French mathematician: Sophie Germain.
 She was, among other things, a number theorist.

-There are three main goals:

-1. Have fun.
-2. Use a call-by-need evaluation strategy.
-3. Do something cool with data type declarations.

 **This document is no mere reference.**
 It is the very source-file from which Sophie's parser and scanner are generated.
 It is up to date by definition.